 Because of this, insurance adjusters are trained to look for ways to deny and devalue claims.
 They rarely settle for the full value of the claim right away.
-This pits you against your insurance company.
+This pits you against your insurance carrier.

-The insurance company has a legal obligation to fulfill the terms of the policy and act fairly toward policyholders.
+The insurance company has a legal obligation to fulfill the terms of the insurance policy and act fairly toward policyholders.
 When it fails to do so, it commits bad faith and creates a legal claim for the policyholder.

 Insurance companies engage in bad faith in property claims by a variety of actions.
 One of the most common and severely damaging is denying a claim without reasonable grounds.
 When this happens, the insurance company often misconstrues facts in order to justify its denial.
 A property insurance attorney can unravel the insurance company’s false arguments, expose the bad faith, and reverse the denial or take the insurance company to court.

-When insurance carriers intentionally delay claims or ignore them, this also constitutes bad faith.
-If your home or business is severely damaged and you are made to suffer while the insurance company takes no action, your carrier has treated you in bad faith.
+When insurance carriers intentionally delay property insurance claims or ignore them, this also constitutes bad faith.
+If your home or business is severely damaged and you are made to suffer while the insurance company takes no action, your insurance carrier has treated you in bad faith.
 A property insurance attorney can force the insurance company to take action or bring it to court.

-When insurance companies offer insufficient claims payment, they act in bad faith.
+When insurance companies offer insufficient claims compensation, they act in bad faith.
 These payments fail to make the claimant whole and are often forced on the claimants after many delays.
 Putting policyholders in this position always constitutes bad faith.
 When the insurance company engages in these tactics in order to gain advantage for itself at the expense of policyholders, the policyholder has a claim for punitive damages.